daolicloud/daolinet-openstack/README.md

 Existing Solutions
 ------------------
-There exists a number of offers for Docker networking: Weave, Flannel, Libnetwork, and Colico are open source projects for Docker networking.
-Some of these offers require that each Docker host participating in a cloud must know network information about containers which are hosted by other Docker hosts; e.g, Colico requires that containers have external IP addresses which are visible from outside of their Docker host.
-Others require that Docker hosts run packet encapsulation, e.g., VXLAN, to tunnel overlay container packets in-between different Docker hosts (e.g., Flannel).
-However, since Docker hosts are created independently from each other, requiring a Docker host to know the network information of containers in all other Docker hosts will greatly complicate cloud management.
-Also packet encapsulation is similar to running a "networking hypervisor" which is somewhat against the lightweight nature of Docker.
-In fact, the simplest and preferred network mode for Docker is Network Address Translation (NAT) in which containers in a Docker host do not have externally visible IP addresses; when they communicate with outside world, the Docker host will use its own IP address to NAT translate the internal IP addresses of containers.
-DaoliNet adopts this simple network mode without having to assign externally visible IP addresses to containers.
-Also DaoliNet uses no heavyweight packet encapsulation or "networking hypervisor" method.
+There exists a number of offers for Docker networking: Weave, Flannel, and Colico are well-known open source projects for Docker networking.
+Some of these offers, e.g., Calico and Weave, require that each Docker host must provide the full function of a router to perform route discovery and update with other Docker hosts as routers; this is unfortunately very heaviweight in resource utility.
+Others, e.g., Flannel, require that Docker hosts run packet encapsulation, e.g., VXLAN, to tunnel overlay container packets in-between different Docker hosts; packet encapsulation not only consumes extra load of hardware resource (VXLAN is also known as "network hypervisor"), but also nullifies useful network diagnosing tools such as traceroute.

 How DaoliNet Works
 ==================